Updated: January 2020

-The sei whale is a species where there is limited knowledge.
-Compared to other large whales, research effort has increased less for sei whales, and most of the current knowledge on this species is based on data from whaling or research focusing on management.
-As it utilises a pelagic habitat and is most commonly found offshore, as well as often being mistaken for a Bryde’s or fin whale, research can be difficult and/or very expensive (Prieto et al., 2012; Cooke, 2018).
+The sei whale is a species for which there is limited knowledge.
+Research efforts on sei whales have been low compared with other large whales.
+Most of the current knowledge on this species is based on data from whaling or research focusing on management.
+Research can be difficult and/or very expensive due to the way this whale utilises a pelagic habitat and is most commonly found offshore, as well as the fact that it is often mistaken for a Bryde’s or fin whale (Prieto et al. 2012, Cooke 2018).

-The sei whale seems to prefer more offshore and warmer waters than for instance the fin, minke and blue whales, staying in waters with temperatures between 8 and 18ºC (Cooke, 2018).
-During a survey along the Mid-Atlantic Ridge, sei whales were generally encountered at the slopes of seamounts and rises, in waters with depths between 1,160 and 4,500 m and coinciding with calanoid abundance (Waring et al., 2008).
+The sei whale seems to prefer offshore and warmer waters than for instance fin, minke and blue whales.
+It tends to stay in waters with temperatures between 8-18ºC (Cooke 2018).
+During a survey along the Mid-Atlantic Ridge, sei whales were generally encountered at the slopes of seamounts and rises, in waters with depths between 1,160 and 4,500 m and coinciding with calanoid abundance (Waring et al. 2008).

 Sei whales are thought to reach an age of 50 to 70 years.

-The sei whale is sexually mature at an age of 8-10 years.
+The sei whale is sexually mature at 8-10 years of age.
 The average age of maturity for sei whales in most seas declined by 2-3 years after populations were depleted due to whaling.
 Females usually have one calf every 2-3 years.
 Conception occurs around December, followed by a gestation period of almost a year.
-Calves are 4.5 m when born (Sigurjónsson, 1997) and are weaned when they are about 7 months old (Horwood, 2018).
+Calves are 4.5 m when born (Sigurjónsson 1997) and are weaned when they are about 7 months old (Horwood 2018).

 Large whales exhibit different feeding strategies, with some whales lunging for food, while others “cruise along” with their mouths open, skimming water as they go.
-Sei whales, on the other hand, seem to exhibit both these strategies, making them able to utilise a broader prey taxa than other baleen whales (e.g. Baumgartner & Fratantoni, 2008).
-The sei whale thus has a much more varied diet than for instance the blue whale, and it appears to feed on different prey items depending on both area and season.
+Uniquely, sei whales exhibit both these strategies, making them able to utilise a broader range of prey than other baleen whales (e.g. Baumgartner & Fratantoni 2008).
+The sei whale thus has a much more varied diet than the blue whale, for instance.
+It also appears to feed on different prey items depending on both the area and the season.

-In Norwegian, Icelandic and Greenlandic waters, either copepods (mainly Calanus finmarchicus) or euphausiids (krill) seem to be the preferred prey, with Icelandic sei whales also including some fish in their diet (e.g. Christensen et al., 1992; Kapel, 1979; Sigurjónsson, 1997; Sigurjónsson & Vikingsson, 1997).
-Sei whales off Nova Scotia also seem to prefer copepods and krill, but also showing monthly trends in prey items that include various fish species (Flinn et al., 2002; Sigurjónsson, 1997).
-In the southwestern Gulf of Maine, sei whales seem to prefer to feed on C. finmarchicus at or near the surface (Bumgartner et al., 2011).
+In Norwegian, Icelandic and Greenlandic waters, either copepods (mainly Calanus finmarchicus) or euphausiids (krill) seem to be the preferred prey.
+However Icelandic sei whales also include some fish in their diet (e.g. Christensen et al. 1992, Kapel 1979, Sigurjónsson 1997, Sigurjónsson & Vikingsson 1997).
+Sei whales off Nova Scotia also seem to prefer copepods and krill, but also show monthly trends in prey items that include various fish species (Flinn et al. 2002, Sigurjónsson 1997).
+In the southwestern Gulf of Maine, sei whales seem to prefer to feed on C. finmarchicus at or near the surface (Bumgartner et al. 2011).